darwinhang/TweetIt/notes.md

 ### 12/29/2014
 It looks like I have most of the functionality working, the problem is that I'm having issues with the click handlers on the tweet it button.
 I think my problem is that I need to add an event listener to the tweet-anchor span.
 I might need to add an event listener on the span while creating the element and then just pass that as a message to an event script.

+### 01/01/2015
+I've gotten most of the things I wanted to get done.
+The only thing left now is styling the tooltip, i.e. making it look like a tooltip.